AyrtonB/JAPSI/site/content/_index.md

     As the renewables industry has expanded and in particular the offshore wind industry has developed worldwide, we have become involved in multinational projects for international clients.

+recruitment:
+  heading: Recruitment
+  text: >
+    JA Professional Services International are always looking for experienced individuals who are interested in being involved in the renewables industry.
+If you would like to join the JAPSI team and have expertise in the following areas, please select the “contact” button below.

+    Project team professionals, including engineers, project services, offshore representatives, package managers and contract engineers and administrators.

 intro:
   heading: What we offer
   text: Kaldi is the ultimate spot for coffee lovers who want to learn about their